soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

     - Give the policy a name and description.
     - Choose the users or groups to supervise, including choosing users or groups you'd like to exclude.
     - Define the supervision policy conditions.
     - Choose if you'd like to include sensitive information types.
 This is where you can select default and custom sensitive info types.
     - Define the percentage of communications to review.
     - Choose the reviewers for the policy.
+Reviewers can be individual users or [mail-enabled security groups](https://docs.microsoft.com/Exchange/recipients-in-exchange-online/manage-mail-enabled-security-groups#create-a-mail-enabled-security-group).
     - Review your policy selections and create the policy.

 <a name="TestPolicy"> </a>